Soham801/PromptEasyAI/plan.md

 - Updated copy and export actions to use the user's edited optimized prompt.
 - Improved visual hierarchy, responsive result layout, focusable form controls, and live output announcements.
 - Added regression assertions for the browser-facing UI contract.
+- Verified the documented Uvicorn launch path and `/health` response locally.

 ### Acceptance Criteria